 To lock a Nest:

-You also can change preset Nest temperatures on the app.
-From the home screen, find your Thermostat before selecting Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, select Thermostat and then select Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
 Select one of these options to change the temperature for that preset.

 9. Making a Nest Thermostat Schedule